Ebon Fisher: Brooklyn

-As a featured artist at Williamsburg's experimental Test-Site Gallery, Fisher initiated a community-friendly media store in the entrance, and launched public events like The Salon of the Mating Spiders, which was both a performance party and a celebration of 600 local artists and non-artists alike.
-In an interview with Franceso Bonami in the Italian art magazine, Flash Art, the gallery director reveals she was initially reticent to green light Fisher's event, but eventually acknowledged the neighborhood's immersive “tradition."
-As listed in Worm Magazine, the salon was “totally open, noncurated, no size limitation, any medium."
-By eliminating restrictions on size and medium, the entire gallery was turned into an experiment in emergent, biological design.
-Even the name referenced living things, in keeping with Immersionist sensibilities.
-The gallery director, Annie Herron stated in Flash Art that “At first I thought it was crazy,” but then admitted that the Salon of the Mating Spiders had become her best-selling show with six hundred artists lined up around the block to install work of every kind in every conceivable space.
+As a featured artist at Williamsburg's Test-Site Gallery, Fisher started a media store in the entrance, and launched public events like The Salon of the Mating Spiders, which showcased 600 local artists.
+For the event, Fisher did not impose restrictions on size and medium.
+The gallery director, Annie Herron said in Flash Art that “At first I thought it was crazy,” but then said that the Salon of the Mating Spiders had become her best-selling show with six hundred artists lined up around the block to install work of every kind in every conceivable space.